nietras/nietras.github.io/_posts/2021-08-03-reviving-cntk-with-cuda-11.4.md

 Each of the above releases contains the nuget packages too.
-I very much wanted to publish these on [nuget.org](https://nuget.org), but they have a 250MB limit on package sizes, which is impossible to hit since a single file in cuDNN has a size of `~615MB` name `cudnn_cnn_infer64_8.dll`, which cannot be compressed below 250MB with zip.
+I very much wanted to publish these on [nuget.org](https://nuget.org), but they have a 250MB limit on package sizes, which is impossible to hit since e.g. the file `cudnn_cnn_infer64_8.dll` in cuDNN has  a size of `~615MB`, which cannot be compressed below 250MB with zip.
 This limit is mentioned in [https://github.com/NuGet/Home/issues/6208#issuecomment-346171972](https://github.com/NuGet/Home/issues/6208#issuecomment-346171972):